jIab-b/proc/dsl/README.md

 - place_block({ position: [x,y,z], blockType: 'Stone', customBlockId? })
 - remove_block({ position: [x,y,z] })

-Types live in:
-- TypeScript: dsl/ts/index.ts
+Canonical source
-- Python: dsl/python/__init__.py
+- Python owns the DSL (pydantic models) in dsl/python/__init__.py
+- JSON Schema is served by backend at GET /api/dsl-schema
+- Frontend obtains canonical actions by POST /api/parse-dsl { text }
+  and receives { dslVersion, actions }

+TypeScript usage
+- Do not maintain a separate TS DSL.
+Frontend always calls /api/parse-dsl to obtain canonical actions and then applies them.

 Parsing
-- Both TS and Python expose a parse function that turns free‑form text into a list of canonical DSL actions.
-Minimal token and JSON‑ish forms are accepted.
+- Python exposes a parse function that turns free‑form text into canonical actions.
+The frontend calls /api/parse-dsl to obtain these actions.

 Usage
-- WebGPU: src/webgpuEngine.ts imports parseDSL from dsl/ts and converts the resulting actions into internal WorldAction with BlockType enum mapping.
+- WebGPU: src/webgpuEngine.ts posts free‑form text to /api/parse-dsl for
+  canonical actions, then converts them into internal WorldAction with BlockType enum mapping.
 - Python: import dsl.python as the reference; apply_actions(world, actions) to mutate a WorldLike grid.